Welcome Parents, guardians, and families!

 Lingua Latina Pro Omnibus!
 (Latin for everyone)

 You may have noticed that our Latin program does not resemble other Latin programs at many other schools, and certainly not the Latin programs of previous generations.
 This is very intentional.
-Many years ago, I started learning Latin the traditional way (memorizing vocabulary and noun/verb endings, deciphering exercises, etc), and quickly became frustrated.
-But then I discovered that some teachers and students were approaching Latin as a living language, and were getting great results, as well as tremendous enthusiasm and a global community of “Latinists,” thanks to social media (which was basically e-mail back then).
+Many years ago, when I started learning Latin in the traditional manner (lots of memorization and grammar from day one), I discovered that some teachers and students were approaching Latin as a living language, and were getting great results, as well as tremendous enthusiasm and a global community of “Latinists,” thanks to social media (which was basically e-mail back then).
 I then attended a Summer program in Rome taught by Reginald Foster, who at the time was the Vatican’s Latin secretary.
 It was there, in Rome, that I realized that Latin could be brought to life for all kinds of learners.
 That was 2002, and I haven’t looked back, working with many of the teachers and scholars featured in this article on the movement.

-Having immersed myself for almost 20 years in Classical studies (Latin and Greek language and literature) and second language acquisition theory, I have developed a continuously-evolving curriculum which uses contemporary methods (communicative, student-centered activities and readings) to bring students to a high level of proficiency in Latin using listening, reading, writing, and speaking.
+Having immersed myself for almost 20 years in Classical studies (Latin and Greek language and literature) and second language acquisition theory, I have developed a continuously-evolving curriculum which uses contemporary methods and language acquisition research to bring students to a high level of reading proficiency in Latin using listening, reading, writing, and even some speaking.
 This not only gives students the necessary academic skills traditionally associated with Latin, but empowers students to take ownership of the Latin language.
 Latin becomes a part of them, whether they are reading something in Latin that was written in the first or the twenty-first century, or sharing their own Latin stories in speech and writing.
+Also, importantly, our program is INCLUSIVE and NON-COMPETITIVE.
+We try to honor all learning styles, especially other-than-typical personalities and ways of interacting with others and the world.

 Extracurricular opportunities

 BHS Latin students are encouraged to participate in Latin Club and Junior Classical League meetings, events and activities.
-The JCL has regional, state and national conventions, in which hundreds of Latin students gather to celebrate their shared interests in the ancient world and Latin language.
+Latin club will have weekly meetings, and it is open to all Latin students.
+We will have informal “field” trips outside of the school day, which range from super-academic (Sather Classical Lectures at UC BErkeley) to informal (game and movie nights hosted by club leadership).
+In addition, the JCL has regional, state and national conventions, in which hundreds of Latin students gather to celebrate their shared interests in the ancient world and Latin language.
 Activities include academic competitions, ancient art workshops, events involving chariots, catapults, plastic swords, etc. It is A LOT of fun.

 We have also been working with Miramonte High School’s Latin club to host joint events like Classical Movie Night, Pumpkin carving, academic practice, and more.
 By participating in Latin Club, students will become part of an international community of like-minded students, teachers and enthusiasts.